personalrobotics/openvr_ros_bridge/README.md

 1. Start SteamVR (optional, but greatly speeds up startup)
 2. In a command prompt, navigate to the openvr_ros_bridge folder
-3. In prompt run: `truss scripts/bridge.t "ws://[host]:[port]"`.
-Note that the default rosbridge port is 9090, so this will look something like `truss scripts/bridge.t "ws://othercomp:9090"`.
+3. In prompt run: `truss scripts/bridge.t "ws://[host]:[port]" ros.t`.
+Note that the
+default rosbridge port is 9090, so this will look something like `truss scripts/bridge.t "ws://othercomp:9090" ros.t`.

 # Configuration